Parliamentary.ai

 Overview

-This bill aims to amend the Climate Change Act 2008, increasing the UK's net carbon emission reduction target from at least 80% to 100% by 2050.
-The bill requires the Secretary of State to update carbon budgets to reflect this new, more ambitious target.
+This bill aims to amend the Climate Change Act 2008, increasing the UK's target for reducing net carbon emissions by 2050 from at least 80% to 100%.

 Description

-- Updated Carbon Budgets: Mandates the Secretary of State to update all relevant carbon budgets within six months of the bill becoming law to align with the new 100% target.
+• Updating Carbon Budgets: Mandating the Secretary of State to update all relevant carbon budgets within six months of the bill's passage to align with the new 100% target (Section 2).

 Government Spending

-The bill itself doesn't directly specify any government spending figures.
-However, achieving the 100% reduction target will likely necessitate significant investment in renewable energy, energy efficiency measures, and other carbon reduction initiatives.
-The exact cost will depend on the strategies adopted by the government.
+The bill doesn't directly specify government spending figures.
+However, achieving the 100% reduction target will likely necessitate significant investment in renewable energy infrastructure, carbon capture technologies, and potentially other policy interventions.
+The exact cost is difficult to predict and will depend on the chosen strategies for decarbonization.

 Groups Affected